claudaff/generative-ai-mapmaking/README.md

 Note:

+- The better the alignment between _target_ and _source_ the better the resulting model.
 - Keep in mind that the evaluation loop might take some time to execute each epoch.
 Therefore, ideally the validation set should not consist of 1000s of tiles.
 In our work we chose 100 tiles.
 - Validation is done by computing the MSE between target (ground-truth) and generated map tile (model output).
 This metric only makes sense when training is done using perfectly corresponding vector data!

 ### 4. Evaluation

-After training, adjust and run `evaluateCN.py`.
+After training, adjust and run `evaluateCN.py` to qualitatively evaluate the model on a test set.
 The generated map tiles are saved as a numpy array and can then if needed be stitched together.

+Note:

+- When training the model with historical raster data without perfectly corresponding vector data, the generated map tiles can be of poor quality.
+One way to increase the output quality would be to generate multiple versions of the same tile using different seeds (set `seed = -1` and `num_samples = 6` or any other value larger than 1).
+Then, using a method of your choice, automatically select the best generated version.
+In our work we did this automatic selection by employing a segmentation model and also computing the standard deviation of pixel values in the background regions.

 ## Web application